-The Disability Justice Project is being delivered by a partnership of three agencies.
+The Disability Justice Project has been delivered by a partnership of three agencies.

 The lead agency is the Association of Children’s Welfare Agencies (ACWA) with the work primarily being carried out through its training arm, CCWT:

 The partner agencies are:

 Life Without Barriers (LWB) is a national not-for-profit organisation working in more than 260 communities across Australia, and delivering services in the areas of disability, out-of-home care, aged care, mental health and support for refugee and asylum seekers.
 They also provide services to homeless people and to youth involved with the justice system.

 LWB was established over 20 years ago through the shared determination of local community members in Newcastle who wanted to improve the lives of people with a disability.
 Motivated by their own experiences and in response to demand for local disability support services, they decided to act.
 Generating interest in the community, proposing to create a new non-government organisation for supporting people living with disability, a Board was formed and Life Without Barriers was established.

 They believe in the rights of people and the importance of relationships.
 These foundations shape their unique approach to care and underpin the purpose, vision and values of the organisation.

 Intellectual Disability Rights Service (IDRS) is a disability advocacy organisation and community legal centre providing assistance to people with intellectual disability throughout NSW.
 IDRS provides legal assistance with a wide range of legal and rights problems.
 Each year 500 people with intellectual disability involved in criminal matters, as either defendants or victims, receive advocacy and support at police stations, legal appointments and court through their Criminal Justice Support Network.
 They also provide assistance to parents with intellectual disability who are at risk of having their children removed.

 IDRS facilitates rights education with people with intellectual disability and delivers training to the disability and justice sectors.
 They work for policy and law reforms in the interests of people with disability.